 The Health and Safety Supervisor is a two-day course and covers various sections, requirements, and objectives of the Occupational Health and Safety (OHS) Act 85 of 1993.
 It is a popular course option for supervisors and managers of different divisions, services, buildings, or departments to attend, as the course provides a good holistic overview of health and safety in a short period of time.

-A company’s Chief Executive Officer (CEO) and their executive team are busy running the business and do generally not have the time to actively ensure that Health and Safety compliance initiatives are taking place and are being implemented.
-For this reason, the Occupational Health and Safety (OHS) Act 85 of 1993 Section 16(2) makes provision for the CEO to appoint someone (a Health and Safety Supervisor) in writing to manage the health and safety programme in the workplace on behalf of the CEO.
-This appointment does not remove the CEO’s accountability and liability as prescribed in the OHS Act, but enables the CEO to legally appoint someone to assist in the implementing and managing of the health and safety programme.
+A company’s Chief Executive Officer (CEO) and their executive team are busy running the business and do generally not have the time to actively and continuously ensure that health and safety compliance initiatives are taking place and being implemented.
+For this reason, Section 16.2 makes provision for the CEO to appoint someone (a health and safety supervisor) in writing to manage health and safety in the workplace on behalf of the CEO.
+This appointment does not remove accountability and liability as mentioned in the Act but enables the CEO to legally appoint someone to assist in implementing and managing health and safety on their behalf.

 Health and Safety Supervisor Course Content and Modules:

 - Important sections of the OHS Act that a supervisor or manager needs to be aware of and thereby assist the organisation in implementing and operating a workplace that is compliant with the OHS act’s requirements